jiem3/MultiFuncClustering/code/README.md

 snowfall: 1.84-6.2

-There are six files and one folder under this directory, which are listed below.
+There are eight files and two folders under this directory, which are listed below.

 Files: